-1989 – Virginia Western Community College established the Center for Business Industry and Technology to meet the demand for workforce training in the Roanoke Region.
+1989 – Virginia Western Community College established the Center for Business Industry and Technology to meet the demand for workforce training and educational opportunities in the Roanoke Region.
 The number of participants soon exceeded space.

 1990 – The Commonwealth established the Roanoke Valley Graduate Center in a street level parking garage downtown.
 Virginia Tech, University of Virginia, Radford, Old Dominion and Hollins University currently offer graduate level programs there.
 Enrollment at the Graduate Center has quickly reached almost 1,000 adults and the lack of space has become an inhibiting factor for new students and programs.